Superset vs Windsurf (2026): Parallel Agent Orchestration vs AI IDE

 | Pricing | Free tier + Pro $20/seat/mo | Free tier (limited), Pro $15/mo, Ultra $60/mo, Teams $35/seat/mo |

-| Privacy | Fully local — no telemetry, code never leaves your machine | Code sent to Windsurf servers and third-party AI providers |
+| Privacy | Local Git worktrees; you control agent and provider choices | Code sent to Windsurf servers and third-party AI providers |

 What Is Superset?